MaxPhal/nnUNet4SoilXrayCT/README.md

 # Welcome
 This repository contains the code and documentation to run the complete nnUNet pipeline on 3D X-ray CT images of soil samples.
 It was developed in the framework of a collaboration between the Department of Soil System Sciences of the [Helmholtz Center for Environmental Research](https://www.ufz.de/) and the Applied Computer Vision Lab of [Helmholtz Imaging](https://www.helmholtz-imaging.de/).
 The main purpose of the collaboration was to promote and ease the adoption of deep learning for image segmentation tasks in soil science, with a focus on 3D X-ray CT images.
-Our contribution is three-fold, i.e., we have developed:
+Our contribution is three-fold, i.e., we developed:
-1. a new methodology to provide an efficient labeling strategy to obtain ground-truth annotations used as training datasets.
+1. A new methodology to provide an efficient labeling strategy to obtain ground-truth annotations.
-2. several scripts which allow to prepare the input images to a format that is compatible with nnUNet.
+2. Several scripts to prepare the input images to a format that is compatible with nnUNet.
-3. extra utilities which allow to extract relevant results in a format that can be diretly used for generating figures for scientific papers.
+3. Extra utilities to extract results in a format that can be diretly used for generating figures for scientific papers.
 These results include data such as Dice scores or the value of the Loss function as a function of the number of epochs during training.

-In this repository, we provide a detailed explanation on how to transition from a 3D image stack to nnUNet predictions.
-The repository was written asumming (almost) no prerequisite programming experience from the user.
+In this repository, we provide detailed explanations on how to transition from a 3D image stack to nnUNet predictions.
+The repository was written asumming (almost) no prerequisite programming experience of the user.
 In this way, we hope that it can reach a broader audience.
 If you used this repository and associated code for your own work, please cite the following references to acknowledge our efforts:
 ````
 Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
 Nature methods, 18(2), 203-211. https://doi.org/10.1038/s41592-020-01008-z
 ````